A Theoretical Survey on Foundation Models: Interpreting Training Process in Foundation Models

 \subsubsection{Interpretation for Pretraining Dynamics}

 Transformer architectures have excelled across various research domains, becoming the backbone of many FMs.
 A critical aspect of interpreting these models lies in understanding their training dynamics.
 Recent research has focused on how representations emerge from gradient-based optimization, particularly emphasizing the dynamics of individual attention layers—the core components of transformers.
+Notably, many techniques for theoretically analyzing the gradient-based optimization process have evolved from the proof frameworks for gradient descent and stochastic gradient descent detailed in Theorems \ref{thm: convergence GD} and \ref{thm: convergence of SGD}.

 The study of these dynamics was significantly advanced by research from \cite{li2023transformershow}, who revealed that a single attention layer trained via gradient descent can learn to encode topic structures.
 This discovery laid the groundwork for understanding how attention layers, through gradient-based optimization, can capture semantic information.